Bliksempie/fractured-world/chronicles/008-gravebloomer-fragments.md

 **Midgame**: Confirmed: Survivors witnessed ritualistic sacrifices performed by a Gravebloomer colony near the ruins of Santiago.

-> "The bodies weren’t consumed.
+> "The bodies weren't consumed.
 They were *offered*.
 And the ground accepted them."
 <!-- /fragment-meta -->

 <!-- fragment-meta